xinabox/arduino-SL01/README.md

 This module can be purchased on [Xinabox CC](https://xinabox.cc/products/SL01/).

 ## About the SL01
-This ☒CHIP forms part of the sensor modules and is equipped with a light sensor that is capable of measuring the luminosity (Wide Dynamic Range — 3 lux to 220k lux) (visual brightness), UVA and UVB radiation.
+This ☒CHIP forms part of the sensor modules and is equipped with a light sensor that is capable of measuring the luminosity (visual brightness), UV radiation.
 The light sensor converts solar UV light intensity to digital data and has displayed reliable performance of UV radiation measurement under long periods of UV exposure.
-This ☒CHIP is also capable of detecting the UVA and UVB radiation of different light bulbs and is ideal for data collection and learning in schools.
+This ☒CHIP is also capable of detecting the UV radiation of different light bulbs and is ideal for data collection and learning in schools.
 It has a very low power consumption.

 The SL01 ☒CHIP is housed in an extremely compact 2U×2U chip with four connection ports.
 Sensor is based on VEML6075/TSL4531: